 "Black September," the organization, never would have existed if it weren't for "Black September," the event, which began on September 16, 1970 in Jordan.
 At the very least it would have had to pick another name.

 Having negotiated this new accord between the Palestinians and Jordanians, the PLO promptly went about ignoring it, and so the situation grew more tense.
-In February 1970, Hussein issued a number of royal edicts that attempted to restrict Palestinian behavior, which led to the outbreak of Palestinian protests against the monarchy and led the PLO to actually increase its quasi-governmental activities.
+In February 1970, Hussein issued a number of royal edicts that attempted to restrict Palestinian behavior, which led to the outbreak of protests against the monarchy and led the PLO to actually increase its quasi-governmental activities.
 Then, in early September, the PLO's Popular Front for the Liberation of Palestine (PFLP) faction carried out four hijackings in quick succession to get the rest of the world's attention, while decreeing that northwestern Jordan was henceforth “liberated.”
 From the rest of Jordan.

 Nasser (middle, RIP), negotiating (dictating?) ceasefire terms with (to?)
 Arafat (left) and Hussein (right), in Cairo, September 1970 (Wikimedia Commons)